 Several have applets, extensions or plug-ins.
 Take this into account if you want them to be compatible with your existing systems and applications such as your Mail, Calendar or Website.

 I use G-Suite which makes it really easy to access everything I need for running my business and several of these apps plug straight in to Gmail and Calendar with extensions or applets.

 Using a spreadsheet may be a simple and effective solution when you first start your business if your accounts process is straightforward but it’s worth investing in one of the packages aimed at small businesses.

 Improve your productivity, save time invoicing; reconcile your accounts; check your cashflow; manage your expenses; automate feeds from your bank and track your Tax and VAT.
 Takes a little while to set up but once done you can stay on top of your finances and share your accounts with your book-keeper or accountant with one or two clicks.

 Most of these have very similar functionality and all offer the basics for online, small business accounting.
 All of them have a free 30 day trial.

-- FreeAgent – unlimited users, clients and projects will all packages.
+- FreeAgent – unlimited users, clients and projects with all packages.
 No contract or set-up fees.
-‘Free’ is for freelancers than having a ‘free’ option.
+The ‘Free’ refers to freelancers rather than having a ‘free’ option.